 Another one of the most commonly used types of bankruptcy is Chapter 13.
 While Chapter 7 is primarily about the elimination of debt, Chapter 13 focuses on reorganizing a person’s finances so that they can avoid defaulting on the debts in the future.

 That does not mean Chapter 13 won’t result in the discharge of certain debts.
 However, a debtor must first make monthly payments to their creditors for between three and six years before a discharge is possible.

 Chapter 13 is the most common option for individuals that own assets but that are also swamped with debts.
 Instead of turning over property to a trustee to liquidate, a debtor in a Chapter 13 case must make a plan to pay back some of their debts over the course of the case.

 Kissimmee Bankruptcy Lawyer Near Me 855-686-6752

-The Meeting of Creditors
+The Importance of Exemptions

 Complete a Request a Consultation form now

 The Bogin, Munns & Munns Team Is Here to Help You Determine Your Options

 A mistake during the bankruptcy process could delay your discharge or even see your entire case dismissed by the court.
 Our team can help you avoid these pitfalls and fight for the fresh financial start you need.